multifreded/hv20/day24/README.md

 ### Understanding the `keystream_get_char` function

-While the hash function was easy peasy lemon squeezy, this little keystream function was more like… difficult difficult lemon difficult.
+While the hash function is easy peasy lemon squeezy, this little keystream function was more like… difficult difficult lemon difficult.
 Combining reading its assembly code, its decompiled C code with some guess work and a lot of trial and error, it was finally possible to understand, implement and verify what it does.
-The following decompiled C code…
+The following decompiled C code …

 ```c
 long keystream_get_char(uint param_1,long param_2)